iamdobbs/cv/README.md

 **Innovative**

-Saw a gap in the market for 'novelty' greetings and giftware, but without comprimising on quality and using more concious manufacturing processes.
+Saw a gap in the market for 'novelty' greetings and giftware, but without compromising on quality and using more concious manufacturing processes.
 Subsequently created and launched The Sweary Card Co at a premier UK trade show, going from 'late night idea' to fully operational business in the space of 10 weeks.
 Secured a number of retailers, including licensing with a leading UK greeting card chain.
 Four years later I continue to supply Direct To Consumer, to retailers in the UK, USA and Canada, and licence to several Print On Demand (POD) card companies with markets worldwide.

 **Natural Problem Solver**